-Lebanon (MNN) — The Arab Baptist Theological Seminary will be holding its annual international Middle East Consultation next week.
+Lebanon (MNN) — The Arab Baptist Theological Seminary is holding its annual international Middle East Consultation next week.

 “It’s a really good event for followers of Christ from all over the world to gather together and speak about issues that are really important in our world today, and explore ways that the Church can have a more impactful and fruitful life in our Muslim settings– both in the so-called Muslim world, but also in Western societies where Muslim communities are increasingly present,” ABTS’s Martin Accad explains.